 Tips to Make Sure you Get a Boarding Pass:

-Getting in line early in the morning after June 24 is going to be essential to getting into Galaxy’s Edge because the first guests into Disneyland will not have to get a boarding pass but will be allowed right into the new land.
+Getting in line early in the morning starting August 29 is going to be important to getting into Galaxy’s Edge, because the first guests into Disneyland will not have to get a boarding pass but will be allowed right into the new land.
 Once it reaches capacity is when the boarding pass system kicks in.

-Luckily the Disneyland app will notify guests inside the park when Galaxy’s Edge is full and that they need a boarding pass to enter.
+Luckily the My Disney Experience app will notify guests inside the park when Galaxy’s Edge is full and that they need a boarding pass to enter.

 This sounds like Disney won’t being using a FastPass system in Galaxy’s Edge anytime soon, because having a virtual queue eliminates the need for FastPass and it also should help keep the Star Wars Land attraction wait times down.

-Disneyland plans to stop using the virtual queuing system as soon as crowds die down, but we don’t see that happening anytime in 2019.
+Disney plans to stop using the virtual queuing system as soon as crowds die down, but we don’t see that happening anytime in 2019, especially in Hollywood Studios.
 If this system works there is the possibility that Disney could role it out to other rides and attractions, specifically the new Marvel-themed Super Hero Land coming to Disney California Adventure in 2020.

 New Reservation Changes to Experiences in Galaxy’s Edge:

-While you don’t need a reservation to enter Star Wars Galaxy’s Edge starting June 24, you will definitely need one to do some of the more popular experiences in this amazing new land like Oga’s Cantina and Savi’s Workshop.
+While you don’t need a reservation to enter Star Wars Galaxy’s Edge, you will definitely need one to do some of the more popular experiences in this amazing new land like Oga’s Cantina and Savi’s Workshop.